 Ways to Use Mascarpone Whipped Cream

-I love the subtle flavor and irresistible texture of this whipped mascarpone frosting.
+I love the subtle flavor and irresistibly silky mouthfeel of this mascarpone whipped cream.
 I’m always finding new ways to use it!
-Here are some ideas:
+Here are a few of my favorites.

 - Cakes.
 I use mascarpone whipped cream as a frosting for my strawberry mascarpone cake and as a filling in this lemon blackberry cake.